evandrocoan/lark/docs/grammar.md

 %import <module> (<TERM1> <TERM2>)
 ```

-If the module path is absolute, Lark will attempt to load it from the built-in directory (currently, only `common.lark` is available).
+If the module path is absolute, Lark will attempt to load it from the built-in directory (currently, only `common.pushdown` is available).

 If the module path is relative, such as `.path.to.file`, Lark will attempt to load it from the current working directory.
-Grammars must have the `.lark` extension.
+Grammars must have the `.pushdown` extension.

 **Example:**
 ```perl